-

 - (d) responding to queries or requests for information from the Customer relating to the processing of Customer Personal Data under clauses 8.9(a), 8.9(c) or 8.9(e) of the Standard Contractual Clauses;

-- (e) any assistance provided by FingerprintJS to the Customer with its fulfilment of its obligations to respond to data subjects’ requests for the exercise of their rights under the GDPR; and
+- (e) any assistance provided by FingerprintJS to the Customer with its fulfillment of its obligations to respond to data subjects’ requests for the exercise of their rights under the GDPR; and

 - (f) any assistance provided by FingerprintJS to the Customer with any data protection impact assessments or prior consultation with any supervisory authority of the Customer.

-- (a) The Standard Contractual Clauses (or, with respect to transfers of Customer Personal Data subject to the UK GDPR, the Standard Contractual Clauses as amended by clause 3.3).
+- (a) The Standard Contractual Clauses (or, with respect to transfers of Customer Personal Data subject to the UK GDPR or Swiss Data Protection Laws, the Standard Contractual Clauses as amended by Schedule 5).

 - (b) The main body of this DPA.